Close

 21-09-2024 10:15 am for 10:30 am The Rukin Car Park, Keld. £2 / day fee is payable Geology Walk lead by Les Knight This walk will be on good tracks and is of approx 2miles, locally steep.
 Needs a packed lunch .
 The walk will include a discussion of some of the glacial features around Keld and the geology exposed in the Kisdon Gorge.
 The mines and their history around Crackpot Hall and the Swinnergill smelt mill will be discussed.
 Anne Jowett - swaagwalks@gmail.com

-08-10-2024 7.30pm The Buck, Reeth AGM and Talk The SWAAG AGM will be followed by a talk.
+08-10-2024 7.30pm The Buck, Reeth AGM and Talk The SWAAG AGM will be followed by some short talks by members.
 Details to be confirmed shortly.
 This will be our last evening face-to-face meeting of 2024.
 In November we will return to Zoom. info@swaag.org

 12-11-2024 7.30pm Zoom Talk Ian Earnshaw, a SWAAG member, will be giving a presentation about "East Yorkshire, Before and During the Dark Ages - Does anyone actually know who lived there?".
 This talk will be on Zoom only. info@swaag.org